JonasMunck/st-sbl-presentation/PITCHME.md

 #### EditableFields

+@ul
-Generic way to let user update _specific_ values in stop trade client, which will override values on the resolved message in the target machine.
+- Generic way to let user update _specific_ values in stop trade client
+- will override values on the resolved message in the target machine
+@ulend

+---

 ```json
 {